leemolton/recipes-project/README.md

 quantity and if there are any allergens.
 The send button will then send this recipe to the database.

 ### Wireframes
-See the wireframes at https://github.com/leemolton/recipes-project/tree/master/wireframes.
+I have created wireframes of my original ideas, to see these wireframes go to https://github.com/leemolton/recipes-project/tree/master/wireframes.

 ### Technologies, Libraries and Languages